matdoering/openPrimeR-User/README.md

 ## Installation from GitHub

-### Introduction to GitHub
 In a console, enter

 >**git clone https://github.com/matdoering/openPrimeR-User && **
 >**git submodule update --init --recursive**

-To update your local version of the tool to the curreent GitHub version at a later point in time, just run
+To update your local version of the tool to the current GitHub version at a later point in time, just run

 >**git pull origin master && **
->**git submodule update**
+>**git submodule update --remote**

 in the project's base folder.